zedyo/project_yeti/README.md

 ## About this Project

 This web application was developed as part of a bachelor thesis at the SAE Institute Munich.
-It is a planning tool for shift scheduling in companies with 24/7 rotating shift systems.ssible, powerful, and provides tools required for large, robust applications.
+It is a planning tool for shift scheduling in companies with 24/7 rotating shift systems.

 This Project is open source and can be used freely non-commericalized.